iw-00/ggr472-lab2-final/README.md

 ## Description

-Toronto's tick surveillance program helps to determine the overall risk of Lyme disease in the city.
-Ticks are found in wooded or bushy areas with lots of leaves on teh ground or where there are tall grasses.
-As tick populations expand, ticks may be found outside these areas.
-This map aims to show

-Shows dragging locations in Toronto.
+Toronto's tick surveillance program monitors the number and location of blacklegged ticks, as well as the number of them that carry the bacteria that causes Lyme disease.

+**Dragging locations** are locations that are selected for tick collection and monitoring.
+Ticks are usually found in areas that are wooded, bushy, or have tall grasses.

+This map shows the dragging locations for tick surveillance, as well as Toronto's green spaces, where these locations are typically located.

+The map includes:

+* A mapbox style I created as a basemap [view here](https://api.mapbox.com/styles/v1/iw00/cm6wke90700h201s17joz8hyy.html?title=view&access_token=pk.eyJ1IjoiaXcwMCIsImEiOiJjbTV2aXFlajYwMjZmMmtvbWtrMGRhd3lkIn0.DbEVxhgWv4ANYwpIpCc4iA&zoomwheel=true&fresh=true#10.6/43.6911/-79.3588).
+* Two data layers from different types of data sources.

 ## Data